HAY

 User Research

-I wanted to validate all the design assumptions from my design review.
+I wanted to validate all the assumptions from my design review.

 Scenario Walkthrough